drgarcia1986/simple-settings/docs/index.md

 ## Changelog
 ### [NEXT_RELEASE]
 * Some refactors.
-* Determine settings files and modules directly in LazySettings object (to avoid use env or command line argument);
+* Determine settings files and modules directly in LazySettings object (to avoid use env or command line argument).
+* `configure` method to update settings.

 ### [0.5.0] - 2016-02-03
 * Some refactors.